algosup/2023-2024-project-5-flutter-team-4/Documents/functional_specifications.md

 The 2000s saw the rise of web-based technologies, which created new ways to connect recruiters and candidates, while more niche platform emerged as well, such as Stack Overflow for developers and Behance for creative professionals.

-The following years, up until the 2010s saw platforms integrating more sophisticated technologies such as AI, matching algorithms, and machine learning, while Linkedin famously rolled out its skills and endorsements feature, which paved the way for ^^third-party (peer to peer) verification^^.
+The following years, up until the 2010s saw platforms integrating more sophisticated technologies such as AI, matching algorithms, and machine learning, while Linkedin famously rolled out its skills and endorsements feature, which paved the way for third-party (peer to peer) verification.

 In the early 2010s, the proliferation of smartphones led to the development of mobile apps for job searching, making job hunting more accessible and immediate.
 In the meantime, Glassdoor famously allowed employees to review companies, providing transparency and helping job seekers assess potential employers' work environments and cultures.

-In the late 2010s, the focus shifted to ^^employer branding^^ to attract top talent.
+In the late 2010s, the focus shifted to employer branding to attract top talent.
 Social media like Facebook, Twitter and Instagram were often used to showcase company culture and values.
 At that point, Glassdoor reviews and social media presence became crucial for recruitment.

-In the Late 2010s ^^the gig economy^^ grew rapidly, which led to the rising popularity of platforms like Upwork, Malt and Fiverr, which became popular for freelance and contract work.
+In the Late 2010s the gig economy grew rapidly, which led to the rising popularity of platforms like Upwork, Malt and Fiverr, which became popular for freelance and contract work.

 In 2020, the Covid-19 event accelerated the adoption of remote work and demand for flexibility in job roles.
 Platforms adapted by highlighting remote opportunities.

-This was followed by a phenomenon called ^^the great resignation^^ which spread worldwide, and which saw a significant shift in job seekers' priorities, with increased emphasis on work-life balance, mental health and job satisfaction.
+This was followed by a phenomenon called the great resignation which spread worldwide, and which saw a significant shift in job seekers' priorities, with increased emphasis on work-life balance, mental health and job satisfaction.

 Today, as AI and machine learning continue to evolve, with recruitment platforms offering more personalised and efficient job matching.
 Employer branding remains crucial, with a strong focus on diversity, equity, and inclusion.
 Job seekers value career development, continuous learning, and a positive company culture more than ever.